graphcore/poptorch/docs/user_guide/supported_ops.rst

 --------------

 This version supports a limited subset of loss functions.
-However, we support ``poptorch.identity_loss`` which gives users the ability to implement any arbitrary loss function.
-See operation explanation in the overview.
+However, we support :py:func:`poptorch.identity_loss` which gives users the ability to implement any arbitrary loss function.

+.. seealso:: :py:func:`poptorch.identity_loss`

 One caveat for the following loss functions is if they are used they will always be included in the back propagation and will always receive a gradient, which is a slight deviation from